AO-SF/ArduinoOS/README.md

 Note: Currently only the Arduino Mega 2560 is supported.

 ### Uploading
-After running ``make arduino``, the hex file ``./bin/kernel.hex`` is produced, which needs flashing to the Arduino with ``make install``.
+After running ``make arduino``, the hex file ``./bin/kernel.hex`` is produced, which needs flashing to the Arduino with ``make upload``.
 Note: if your device is not at ``/dev/ttyACM0`` then the root makefile will need modifying.
 This will also flash the local EEPROM file to setup things such as the user's home directory.

 ### Interfacing
 Kernel logging and stdin/stout uses the Mega's USB serial, baud rate 9600 and a carriage return plus newline ``'\r\n'`` pair for line endings.
 It accepts either ``\r`` OR ``\n``, but both will result in a double 'return'.